jjsdunc88/weekly-weather-dashboard/README.md

 ## Credits

-I worked with tutor Andres Long to gain a better understanding of API calls & JavaScript and talk through problems presented in this challenge.
+I worked with tutors Andres Long & Patrick Lakes to gain a better understanding of API calls & JavaScript to work through problems presented in this challenge.

 ## License